aheckler/doh-profiles-for-apple-devices/README.md

 ## Install

-1. Download the profile of your choosing to your computer.
+1. Choose the desired profile above.
-2. Via AirDrop, Dropbox, or some other method, transfer the file to your iOS device and open it.
+2. Tap the **Raw** button.
+3. You'll be asked if you want to allow the profile download.
+Tap **Allow**.
-3. You'll see a *Profile Downloaded* alert.
+4. You'll see a *Profile Downloaded* alert.
 Tap **Close**.
-4. Open the *Settings* app.
+5. Open the *Settings* app.
 There will be a *Profile Downloaded* section near the top.
 Open that.
-5. Inside, it will show the profile name and info.
+6. Inside, it will show the profile name and info.
 Tap **Install**.
-6. Enter your passcode.
+7. Enter your passcode.
-7. You'll see a warning that the profile might monitor your network traffic, and that it's unsigned.
+8. You'll see a warning that the profile might monitor your network traffic, and that it's unsigned.
 Tap **Install**.
-8. The profile will be installed.
+9. The profile will be installed.
 Tap **Done**.

-If you're scared of the warning in Step 7, I'd suggest just using a VPN app instead, such as [Cloudflare's 1.1.1.1 app](https://1.1.1.1/) or one [suggested by Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-vpn-service/).
+If you're scared of the warning in Step 8, I'd suggest just using a VPN app instead, such as [Cloudflare's 1.1.1.1 app](https://1.1.1.1/) or one [suggested by Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-vpn-service/).

 ## Uninstall